-Such as grease, oil, butter, margarine, shoe polish, coffee with cream, chewing gum, cosmetic creams, vegetable oils, wax crayon, tar and asphalt.
+Stains caused by grease, oil, butter, margarine, shoe polish, coffee with cream, chewing gum, cosmetic creams, vegetable oils, wax crayon, tar and asphalt can be removed as follows:

-- Carefully scrape off excess stain. - Follow the solvent-type instructions described earlier.

-Shoe polish, wax crayon, tar and asphalt will stain if left on a vehicle seat fabric.
+- Carefully scrape off excess stain. - Follow the solvent-type instructions described earlier. - Shoe polish, wax crayon, tar and asphalt will stain if left on a vehicle's seat fabric.
 They should be removed as soon as possible.
 Be careful, because the cleaner will dissolve them and may cause them to spread.